 Moving between cities also increased our transportation costs.
-We were able to use the very economical trains and buses in Portugal but opted for a personal driver when going from Bucharest, Romania to Byala, Bulgaria.
-The total cost for this was $225 ($175 plus a $50 tip for our driver who went above and beyond in helping us secure our rental car).
-We used the rental car for two weeks in Byala then drove it to Plovdiv, Bulgaria.
-The total cost including gas was $426.
+We used the economical trains and buses in Portugal but opted for a personal driver when going from Bucharest, Romania, to Byala, Bulgaria.
+The total cost for this was $225 ($175 plus a $50 tip for our driver, who went above and beyond in helping us secure our rental car).
+We used the rental car for two weeks in Byala, then drove it to Plovdiv, Bulgaria.
+The total cost, including gas, was $426.

 Costs by City

 |Cruise||U.S. to Spain||$4,300||15||$287|